 An organizational culture enables a mutual understanding of an organization’s main goals and objectives for collaborative success.
 The development of an organization’s distinct culture is essential for boosted employee satisfaction and, in turn, loyalty.
 Along with having a strong representation of branding, different cultures attract different types of people to any given organization, which ultimately contributes to its overall composition.

 The development of a distinct organizational culture is essential for boosted employee loyalty, engagement and belonging.
 How your employees ‘learn’ about the nuances and ins and outs of your company culture can happen through a variety of ways which you can certainly bring to life in the way you create learning experiences.

 We know there are various ways employees can learn about your company culture.
 Other than through reading what’s on ‘Glassdoor’ or learning through formal induction programs where companies explicitly run new employees through company values, expectations and ‘the way things are done around here’, there are other covert ways employees observe and learn about the culture.
 Gerry Johnson and Kevan Scholes dissect culture through a set of ‘elements’ to help us understand how culture can be experienced or learnt.
 Here we explore a number of the elements and how employees can be exposed to them in their day to day role.

-Signup for Free & Improve Your Company Culture with EdApp LMS
+Sign Up for Free Today & Start Improving Your Organizational Culture with EdApp LMS.

 How is culture transmitted to employees?